Quackster/LibreShockwave/docs/rendering-rules.md

 - White-backed grayscale text copied into a compatible destination may treat white as transparent.
 - Near-white text glyphs and overlays must not be stripped by matte heuristics.
+- In the C++ `SpriteBaker`, live runtime images for text members take precedence over text re-rendering.
+If a field/text member has a runtime bitmap supplied by the live bitmap provider, bake that image through the normal live-bitmap processing path instead of invoking `TextRenderer`.

+## Dynamic Runtime Bitmaps

+- A dynamic runtime bitmap can be authoritative even when `Bitmap::isScriptModified()` is false.
+Runtime-created members and script-fed UI buffers may carry valid pixel content without that flag.
+- In `SpriteBaker::bakeBitmap`, use the live bitmap provider for dynamic members when the live bitmap has meaningful dimensions, not only when `isScriptModified()` is true.
+This is required for script-built UI images such as the Habbo Navigator Public Spaces illustration.
+- Preserve the existing `processLiveBitmap` path for runtime images so background-transparent and matte handling remains centralized.
+- Do not add special cases for individual member names, room names, or harness states.
+If a runtime bitmap is present but not rendering, fix the generic dynamic-member bake path.
+- If a runtime bitmap bakes as fully transparent, inspect the source runtime bitmap first.
+An all-white source after script composition means the producer path failed; changing final matte handling would only hide the real bug.

 ## Darken, Lighten, And Color Ramps